-Let’s see how businesses can leverage UiPath’s Enterprise RPA Platform in driving down the costs and simultaneously increasing the efficiency and accuracy of their accounts payable operations.
+Let’s see how businesses can leverage the UiPath Enterprise RPA Platform in driving down the costs and simultaneously increasing the efficiency and accuracy of their accounts payable operations.

 Global BPO provider uses UiPath for Citrix intensive automation

 A global BPO provider used UiPath to reduce the delivery effort in several of their clients’ invoice process.
 This required access to their ERP system through remote virtual environments (Citrix technology).
-UiPath’s ability to precisely recognize screen elements and drive seamless automation even in the toughest scenarios such as Citrix helped the BPO to reduce the delivery effort by 70%, with a drop in AHT (average handling time) from 10 minutes to 3.
+Via UiPath, the ability to precisely recognize screen elements and drive seamless automation even in the toughest scenarios such as Citrix helped the business process outsourcing (BPO) to reduce the delivery effort by 70%, with a drop in AHT (average handling time) from 10 minutes to three.

-A European Pharma company was using 3 FTEs to process 1800 invoices every month.
-Four applications, including MS Office and e-mail, were involved, and several document types, many of the invoices still being in paper format.
-The UiPath Robot extracted the structured and semi-structured data using intelligent OCR and performed all validations necessary, such as the PO number, the number of items, and the cost per item against the PO and goods receives.
+A European pharma company was using three full-time equivalents (FTEs) to process 1,800 invoices every month.
+Invice processing involved four applications, including Microsoft Office and email, and several document types (many of the invoices were still being submitted in paper format).
+The UiPath Robot extracted the structured and semi-structured data using intelligent OCR and performed all validations necessary, such as the purchase order (PO) number, the number of items, and the cost per item against the PO and goods receives.